 In 1939, the greatest submarine rescue in history was undertaken off the coast of Portsmouth, N.H.
 This is the second part of a two-part series about the heroic efforts to rescue the trapped crew of the USS Squalus as millions around the world followed their race against time.
 View part one here.

-When Dorothy Emery arrived home from school after learning about the downed sub Squalus, she found her mother and grandfather listening to the radio.
-Undoubtedly it was the Boston station WBZ, which boasts to this day it was the first on the scene.
+When she arrived home, she found her mother and grandfather listening to the radio.
+Undoubtedly they listened to the Boston station WBZ, which boasts to this day it was the first on the scene.

 “The attention of the entire country and civilized world focused on the USS Squalus and the rescue attempts that first long night,” wrote Emery.
 “Everybody had closely identified with the trapped men and could imagine only too well their feelings.
 Nobody at our house thought of going to bed.
 We were too busy listening to the radio, hoping and praying.”